kentaka7/eMia-iOS/README.md

 # eMia-iOS

-Here is my code example. eMia is an application like a forum.
+There is my code example here. eMia is an application like a forum.
 You can register, then post topics with a title, description and a photo.
 There are profile editor, push-notification if another user likes your post.

 eMia developed with